Home >> Continuing Education Paper Requirements

 Use your love of sports science to recertify for free.

+The paper should be between 1000-3000 words.
 The content of the paper must be based around professional research.
 Therefore information direct from sources such as magazines and blogs are not acceptable.
 However if a magazine or blog cites a professional study from a journal and/or university, it can be cited and used.
 Pubmed.com and Google Scholar are good resources for finding professional journal articles.
 While PubMed might only offer an abstract of a paper, the information can still be cited and utilized in the user’s submission.

 Once a paper has been submitted to UESCA for review, the author of the paper agrees to give UESCA non-exclusive and royalty-free permission to use the material on the UESCA website as well as for future learning and promotional material.